monarch-initiative/monarch-legacy/widgets/dove/README.md

+### Data and Ontology Visual Explorer

-Data and Ontology Visual Explorer
+The Data and Ontology Visual Explorer (DOVE) widget creates interactive ontology backed charts.

-The Data and Ontology Visual Explorer (DOVE) Widget creates a horizontal bar chart using D3.js and jQuery.
-The chart allows a user to transition between stacked and grouped configurations.
-In addition, the graph can traverse layered data, such as data structured as a heirarchy, directed graph, or a directed acyclic graph.
-For example, data represented by an ontology can be stored and traversed using navigation arrows and breadcrumbs.
+Currently the DOVE widget provides a framework for creating a horizontal bar chart that displays data structured as a tree.
+The chart can be traversed by drilling down into branches of data using navigation arrows and breadcrumbs.
+In addition, the widget provides a basic UI  to allow a user to transition between stacked and grouped configurations, log and linear scale, and filter out groups that contain no data.

 #### Please note the barchart code is currently being refactored.
 The below documentation refers to the legacy code in datagraph.js.

 Steps for Adding the Monarch Graph Widget to Your Webpage

    This page describes how to include the Monarch Graph Widget on any webpage.
-Steps are provided for adding required javascript files*, adding parameters to the widget call, and adding the widget to the html file.
+Steps are provided for adding required JavaScript files*, adding parameters to the widget call, and adding the widget to the html file.

    *Required files are available at:
        https://github.com/monarch-initiative/monarch-app/tree/master/widgets/datagraph

-1. Add the Required Javascript Libraries and Image
+1. Add the Required JavaScript Libraries and Image

    The following .js code libraries are required:

         jQuery (tested with 1.11.0)
-        d3 (tested with 3.2.4)
+        d3 (tested with 3.5.5)

-   The custom javascript file for the Monarch Graph widget is required.
+   The custom JavaScript file for the Monarch Graph widget is required.

         datagraph.js

-   Create a new html file and add all required javascript files within the html <head> tags
+   Create a new html file and add all required JavaScript files within the html <head> tags
         For example:

         <head>